Saint Sava: Autocephaly and church organization

 The elevation of Serbia into a kingdom did not fully mark the independence of the country, according to that time's understanding, unless the same was achieved with its church.
 Rulers of such countries, with church bodies subordinated to Constantinople, were viewed as "rulers of lower status who stand under the top chief of the Orthodox Christian world – the Byzantine Emperor".
-Conditions in Serbia for autocephaly were largely met at the time, with a notable number of learned monks, regulated monastic life, stable church hierarchy, thus "its autocephaly, in a way, was only a question of time".
-It was important to Sava that the head of the Serbian church was appointed by Constantinople, and not Rome.
+Conditions in Serbia for autocephaly were largely met at the time, with a notable number of learned monks, regulated monastic life, and a stable church hierarchy, thus "its autocephaly, in a way, was only a question of time".
+It was important to Sava that the head of the Serbian Church was appointed by Constantinople, and not Rome.

-On 15 August 1219, during the feast of the Dormition of the Mother of God, Sava was consecrated by Patriarch Manuel I of Constantinople in Nicaea as the first Archbishop of the autocephalous (independent) Serbian Church.
+On 15 August 1219, during the feast of the Dormition of the Mother of God, Sava was consecrated by Patriarch Manuel I of Constantinople in Nicaea as the first Archbishop of the autocephalous Serbian Church.
 The patriarch of Constantinople and his Synod thus appointed Sava as the first archbishop of "Serbian and coastal lands."
-With the support of Emperor Theodore I Laskaris and "the Most Venerable Patriarch and the whole Constantinopolitan assembly" he received the blessing that Serbian archbishops receive consecration from their own bishops' assemblies without consenting with the Latin Patriarch of Constantinople.
-Sava had thus secured the independence of the church; in the Middle Ages, the church was the supporter and important factor in state sovereignty, and political and national identity.
-At the same time, both Laskaris and Manuel were delighted that Serbian policy was continuously looking towards Constantine the Great's legacy -- Byzantium—rather than Rome.
+With the support of Emperor Theodore I Laskaris and "the Most Venerable Patriarch and the whole Constantinopolitan assembly" he received the blessing that Serbian archbishops receive consecration from their own bishops' assemblies without seeking consent from the Latin Patriarch of Constantinople.
+Sava had thus secured the independence of the Church; in the Middle Ages, the Church was the supporter and important factor in state sovereignty, and political and national identity.
+At the same time, both Laskaris and Manuel were delighted that Serbian policy was continuously looking towards Constantine the Great's legacy – Byzantium – rather than Rome.

 From Nicaea, Archbishop Sava returned to Mount Athos, where he profusely donated to the monasteries.
 In Hilandar, he addressed the question of administration: "he taught the hegumen especially how to, in every virtue, show himself as an example to others; and the brothers, once again, he taught how to listen to everything the hegumen said with the fear of God", as witnessed by Teodosije.
 From Hilandar, Sava traveled to Thessaloniki, to the monastery of Philokalos, where he stayed for some time as a guest of the Metropolitan of Thessaloniki, Constantine the Mesopotamian, with whom he was a great friend ever since his youth.
 His stay was of great benefit as he transcribed many works on law needed for his church.